|

 This function attaches the peer media of the sender Task to this Task Media Channel.

-This function detaches the peer media of the specified Task from this Task Media Channel.
+- This function detaches the peer media of the specified Task from this

 The taskRef value should be a task handle.